 - If there isn’t much hot water, try boiling a tea kettle and pouring it in.
 Trust me, it helps.

 - Make sure you get instructions for how to pay rent.
 I bugged my landlord about it early and often.
 I fundraise for a living, so she never stood a chance.

 - Take stuff from your parents’ house to get you started.
 That’s what it’s for.

 The wildest thing I’ve done in my new apartment was watch a movie and eat chocolate.
 And it felt like Marti Gras.

-I started a new job this week as Development Director at Concern for Animals.
+I started a new job this week as Development Director at an animal rescue/ resource for low income pet ownerss.
 I take care of grants, donations, and social media.
 I’ve been cold calling businesses asking for gifts and enjoying the fact that I have my own office.
 There are kittens just outside, so it’s a miracle work gets done at all.
 Here are a few things about my job so far.

 - It’s possible to call the same business four times and still not get the person you need to talk to.
 I hope they haven’t filed a restraining order.